 Light Requirements: Full sun to partial shade.

 Water Requirements: Likes moist but well-drained soil.
 Allow for the soil to dry a little between waterings.
-Do ever let the soil dry out completely.
+Do never let the soil dry out completely.

 Hardiness: Grows best in the USDA Zones 9b -11.
 Can tolerate cold temperatures down to 25F.